minaamfasihi/Organizations-Manager-in-Nodejs/README.md

 # Installing NodeJS using Docker
 - In the first step when installing mysql, we created our parent directory called `pipedrive` Make sure you are inside it.
-If you were in `pipedrive/database`, you can do `cd ..`
+If you were in `pipedrive/database`, you can do `cd ..` so that you are now in `pipedrive`

+It would be better if you could do this in a new terminal so that you have multiple terminals corresponding to different containers.

 - Run `docker build -t pipedrive-nodejs .`
 - Run this for detached mode,
 `docker run  -d \